ksmith117/college_mbb_team-prediction-app/README.md

 # College Basketball Team Prediction App

 This project is a machine learning web application that models relationships between team performance metrics and postseason outcomes in men’s college basketball.
-The app allows users to generate forward and reverse predictions using data from the 2025–2026 season.
+The app allows users to generate forward and reverse predictions across multiple conferences using real data from the 2025–2026 season.

 ---